-Each pill contains 30mg of ethinylestradiol and 3mg of drospirenone.
-One pill should be taken daily unless you have missed a pill.
-In this case a maximum of two can be taken during a 24 hour period.
+Each pill contains 30mcg of ethinylestradiol and 3mg of drospirenone.
+One pill should be taken daily for three weeks unless you have missed a pill.
+In this case, a maximum of two can be taken during a 24 hour period.

 It's recommended to start Yasmin on the first day of your period.
 This means you will be protected from pregnancy right away.
-You can start it up to the fifth day of your cycle unless you have a shorter cycle in which case you'll need to start Yasmin on days 1-3 of your period.
+If you start it at any other time in your cycle, you should use barrier contraception or abstain from intercourse for seven days.

-If you take your pill later than usual this won't affect your contraception.
+If you take your pill later than usual this won't affect your contraception, provided you remember and swallow it within 12 hours of the scheduled time.
 You should try to take your pill around the same time each day otherwise it can be difficult to determine if you have missed one or not which can put you at risk of pregnancy.
 Setting an alarm or a daily reminder on your phone can help you to remember to take it on time.

-Mild side effects will usually subside after the first couple of months.
+Mild side effects may subside after the first couple of months.
 If they continue, see your GP as you may need to try a different pill.